Literature / The Narrative of Arthur Gordon Pym of Nantucket

 - Alien Sea: Near the South Pole, the water is "of a milky consistency and hue", with violently flaring vapors and temperatures so high it's "almost unpleasant to the touch."

 - Apocalyptic Log: Played with.
 The entire novel reads as one, but editorial asides suggest that certain characters not only lived, but returned to civilization.
 How this could have happened is left unanswered.

-- Author Avatar: "Arthur Gordon Pym" and "Edgar Allan Poe" share the same number of letters, and nearly echo each other.
+- Author Avatar: "Arthur Gordon Pym" and "Edgar Allan Poe" nearly echo each other.
 Pym's backstory also largely mirrors Poe's, from his falling apart with his family, the encounter with his grandfather, and the fraternal relationship with Augustus, who is loosely based on Poe's older brother.
 Both Poe's brother and Augustus share the date of their deaths.

 - Cannibal Tribe: The natives of Tsalal.

 - Chandler's Law: The novel's preferred method of advancing the plot.